Children into Citizens

 What we are asking for

-- Reducing the cost of British Citizenship applications for children to cost price (£372)
+- Reduce the cost of British citizenship applications for children to cost price (£372)

-- Waiving the fee for families that can't afford it
+- Waive the fee for families that can't afford it

-- Waiving the fee for children in care
+- Waive the fee for children in care

-- Our research also found that nearly 900 stateless children are forced to pay the £1,012 fee in 2018.
+Our research also found that nearly 900 stateless children were forced to pay the £1,012 fee in 2018.

-Costing £1012 per child, the huge fee blocks many children from accessing their right to British Citizenship.
-The fee is this high despite the fact that it only costs the Home Office £372 to process the applications.
-The Home Office is charging children £640 above cost price to be British.
+Costing £1012 per child, the huge fee blocks many children from accessing their right to British citizenship.
+The fee is this high despite the fact that it only costs the UK Government £372 to process the applications.
+The Government is charging children £640 above cost price to be British.

 Even if families can find the money they are often forced into debt, which causes families, like Bernice and her two children, a great deal of stress.